+olain
-The nomination committee will annually verify compliance with this policy and explain its findings in the annual corporate governance report.

-15. That proprietary and independent directors should constitute a substantial majority of the Board of Directors and that the number of executive directors be kept to a minimum, taking into account the complexity of the corporate group and the percentage of equity participation of executive directors.

-And that the number of female directors should represent at least 40% of the members of the Board of Directors before the end of 2022 and thereafter, and no less 30% prior to that date.

-16. That the number of proprietary directors as a percentage of the total number of non-executive directors not be greater than the proportion of the company's share capital represented by those directors and the rest of the capital.

-This criterion may be relaxed:

-- a) In large-cap companies where very few shareholdings are legally considered significant. - b) In the case of companies where a plurality of shareholders is represented on the Board of Directors without ties among them.

-Complies X Explain

-17. That the number of independent directors should represent at least half of the total number of directors.
+its findings in the annual corporate governance report.
+Complies X Complies partially \square Explain \square 15.
+That proprietary and independent directors should constitute a substantial majority of the Board of Directors and that the number of executive directors be kept to a minimum, taking into account the complexity of the corporate group and the percentage of equity participation of executive directors And that the number of female directors should represent at least 40% of the members of the Board of Directors before the end of 2022 and thereafter, and no less 30% prior to that date.
+Complies X Complies partially \square Explain \square 16.
+That the number of proprietary directors as a percentage of the total number of non-executive directors not be greater than the proportion of the company's share capital represented by those directors and the rest of the capital.
+This criterion may be relaxed: a) In large-cap companies where very few shareholdings are legally considered significant. b) In the case of companies where a plurality of shareholders is represented on the Board of Directors without ties among them.
+Complies X Explain □ 17.
+That the number of independent directors should represent at least half of the total number of directors.
 That, however, when the company does not have a high level of market capitalisation or in the event that it is a large-cap company with one shareholder or a group of shareholders acting in concert who together control more than 30% of the company's share capital, the number of independent directors should represent at least one third of the total number of directors.

-Meets X Explain □
+Complies X Explain □ 18.
+That companies should publish the following information on its directors on their website, and keep it up to date: